01-edu/public/subjects/corewar/README.md

 - `sti`: writes the value of the register passed as the first argument into to address obtained by summing the last two arguments.
 (The VM will apply `% IDX_MOD` to the obtained address)
 - `fork`: creates a new process which will be an exact (deep) copy of the current one except for the PC which will be at the address specified in the argument.
 (The VM will apply `% IDX_MOD` to the first argument)
 - `lld`, `lldi`, `lfork`: those instructions are the long versions of `ld`, `ldi` and `fork`, which means the addresses won't be truncated by `IDX_MOD`.
 (Since those instructions are "long" the modulo operation won't be applied on them)
-- `nop`: this operation do nothing, it can still take one argument and has a pcode so be careful on how you implement it.
+- `nop`: this operation does nothing, it can still take one argument and has a pcode so be careful on how you implement it.

 > All addresses are relative to the current PC of the process.

 > Some instructions have to truncate the addresses they are given by applying modulo `IDX_MOD`.
-> This feature prevent players from reaching spaces in memory that are too far from the current PC, which means processes won't be able to attack each other straight away but will need to move by doing smaller steps, this help having more balanced games.
+> This feature prevents players from reaching spaces in memory that are too far from the current PC, which means processes won't be able to attack each other straight away but will need to move by doing smaller steps, this help having more balanced games.

 #### Labels